MohHelmy/CarND_Traffic_Sign_Classifier_Project/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?I have tried the LeNet arch
 * What were some problems with the initial architecture?The input images have to be resized, yet the output was bad.
 Also, the LeNET was using single-channel this traffic classifier uses three channels so that was adapted
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 The input images have to be resized, yet the output was bad.
-Also, the LeNET was using single-channel this traffic when i tried the Lenet it gave bad performance i had to tune a bit the architecture applying the preprocessing and changing the activation layer gave me great results I believe.
+Also, the LeNET was using single-channel this traffic when i tried the Lenet it gave bad performance I had to tune a bit the architecture applying the preprocessing and changing the activation layer gave me great results I believe.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+I used Labnet5 model because it gives good results and I tried to increase the number of filters in the convolutional layers we decreasing the size of filters.
+Also, I increased no of neurons in the Fully connected layer.
+I made these changes because I was classifying 43 classes which is harder than the example I had before in course which classifies 10 classes.
+Tuning different no of epochs, control the size of the fully connected layer, no of filters and use dropout to decrease overfitting
+Also, I printed the accuracy on training data and validation data each epoch to observe the model for not overfitting or underfitting
+Important Notes:

+I stop running epochs once I reach the  validation accuracy 94 percent

 If a well known architecture was chosen:
 * What architecture was chosen?
 LeNet